pjeby/hotkey-helper/README.md

-## Hotkey Helper: Easier Hotkey Management for Obsidian
+## Hotkey Helper: Easier Hotkey and Options Management for Obsidian

 This plugin makes it easier to manage plugins' hotkeys and options in [Obsidian.md](https://obsidian.md), by displaying "options" and "hotkeys" icons in the settings next to each plugin, that you can use to jump to that plugin's options or hotkey assignments.